What tent and gear to pack for a long-distance long term trip?

 - It prevents damage to your tent bottom from rocks, twigs, thorns etc. For example, let’s say you camp on desert sand or on a sandy beach.
 The bottom of your tent will probably experience some minor wear and tear as a result of scratching against the ground.
 Will make your tent floor last longer

 - Perfect, clean work area when fixing your bike or repairing a tyre.
 It is easy to lose nuts and bolts in the dirt and mud.

 - Can be used to make a rain cover, sunshade tarp.

 - Protect luggage on the bike from damage caused by vibrations of bolts and sharp objects when used as padding.

-Our first chairs were the Walkstool a Swedish made near indestructable camp chair.
+Our first chairs were the Walkstool a Swedish made near-indestructible camp chair.
 It packed compact and lightweight but had one very big drawback.
-The chair had no back rest and the triangle design seat would eat into your balls.
+The chair had no backrest and the triangle design seat would eat into your balls.

 Then we got onto the Helinox chair.
 Amazingly, this one having a backrest, easy to set up and super compact could also carry a 140kg person.
 They have proved their metal this last 7-month stint in the USA and Mexico.
 The chair uses the famous DAC Aluminium poles.

 The Chair one combines comfort with an extremely low weight.
 With a small pack size and a weight of just 890 gr. this chair is the absolute must-have for every cyclist, hiker, camper and outdoor enthusiast; in short for everybody.
 Made by DAC, the leading manufacturer of tent poles, Helinox® products incorporate many of the advanced features and quality found in our DAC tent poles.

 We bought the NIGOR chairs now as they tweaked the design and improved on the Helinox.
 They are a bit bigger and wider but still compact and lightweight but sit better than the Helinox and seems even better made.